 Salt

-Seawater containing 5% salt.
-How many kilograms of fresh water is necessary to pour into 40 kg of seawater so that the salinity falls to 2%?
+Seawater contains 5% salt.
+How many kilograms of fresh water must be added to 40 kg of seawater so that the salinity drops to 2%?

 Tips for related online calculators